tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 So, we deployed Kubernetes Goat on the cluster as you saw from the various pods listed here above in the printscreen.
 However, Goat is meant to be intentionnally vulnerable!
-Even if we did not start the scenarios yet, did Defender already catch some issues with this deployment?
+Even if we did not start the scenarios or triggered anything malicious yet, did Defender already catch some issues with this deployment?
 Let's jump to security alerts in the same Defender for Cloud portal and filter on our cluster:

 ![image](https://user-images.githubusercontent.com/18376283/155597064-df3dc78b-79dd-4a7c-a1c1-fea0c1ddae57.png)